Skip to main content

 While anticholinergics also cause your bladder muscles to relax, they do this in a different way.
 They block a chemical called acetylcholine.
 Acetylcholine usually causes bladder muscles to contract, making you feel like you need to pee.
 By blocking this chemical, anticholinergics minimize the urge to pee.

-Good to know: Both anticholinergic medications and beta-3 adrenergic agonists like Gemtesa are considered first-choice medications for OAB.
+Good to know: Anticholinergic medications and beta-3 adrenergic agonists like Gemtesa are both considered first-choice medications for OAB.
 And sometimes, they may even be combined to treat severe OAB.
 The best medication for you will come down to your personal health history, preferences, and which medication causes the least side effects for you.

-Most studies of Gemtesa use have spanned 12 weeks.
-But one study followed participants for 52 weeks and found that Gemtesa continued to be effective and safe.
+Most Gemtesa studies lasted about 12 weeks.
+But one study followed participants for 52 weeks (1 year) and found that Gemtesa continued to be effective and safe.
 So it is possible that Gemtesa can be used as a long-term medication for OAB.
 Talk to your prescriber about what they think is best for you.

-Gemtesa treats symptoms of OAB, but it doesn't cure the condition.
-Even if your OAB symptoms have improved while taking Gemtesa, don’t stop taking it without talking to your prescriber first.
+Gemtesa treats OAB symptoms, but it doesn't cure the condition.
+Even if your symptoms have improved while taking Gemtesa, don’t stop taking it without talking to your prescriber first.

 Gemtesa isn’t known to have many drug interactions.
-It isn’t known to interact with any foods either.
+It doesn’t directly interact with any foods either.
 However, some medications might make your OAB symptoms worse, so it’s always best to check with your prescriber or pharmacist before taking anything new.

 If you take digoxin, your healthcare team will check your digoxin levels before starting Gemtesa and throughout treatment.
 They’ll want to make sure your digoxin levels don’t increase too much.
 High digoxin levels raise your risk of digoxin toxicity.
 If your levels get too high, your prescriber may decrease your digoxin dose.

-Good to know: While you don’t need to avoid certain foods with Gemtesa, there are a few things you’ll want to avoid if you have OAB.
+Good to know: While you don’t need to avoid certain foods with Gemtesa, there are a few things you’ll want to avoid or limit if you have OAB.
 This includes foods and drinks that can irritate the bladder, such as caffeine and alcohol, which can cause you to pee even more.
 Other foods and drinks, such as tomato-based foods, spicy foods, and citrus, can also irritate the bladder.
-So talk to your prescriber about what foods and drinks to limit or avoid if you have OAB.
-They may recommend you remove certain foods from your diet and then add them back in one at a time to see how they affect you.

 No, there isn’t a generic form of Gemtesa available at this time.
 Generic medications work the same way as brand-name medications and have the same active ingredient.
-They have the same dosages and are considered to be of equal quality.
-But they’re typically much less expensive than their brand-name counterparts.
+They have the same doses and are considered to be of equal quality.
+But they’re typically less expensive than their brand-name counterparts.

 It’s unlikely that the generic version of Gemtesa (called vibegron) will be available for several years due to patents on the brand-name product by the manufacturer.